Crossmint/solana-wallets-expo-quickstart/README.md

 ## Introduction

-Create and interact with Crossmint wallets in Solana.
-This quickstart uses Crossmint Auth to login and create a smart wallet.
+Create and interact with Crossmint wallets in Solana using Crossmint Auth to handle user authentication.

 **Learn how to:**